 You will gain an insight into what it is like to work in the hospitality industry.
-You will have plenty of practical hands-on experience in preparing dishes.
-You will make and professionally present a range of dishes that are typically served in cafes/restaurants, and you will also cook for school functions and food to sell to staff.
+You will have plenty of practical hands-on experience in preparing and professionally presenting a range of dishes that are typically served in cafes/restaurants, and you will also cook for school functions and prepare food to sell to staff.
 You will learn how to operate a commercial espresso coffee machine and develop skills to run a weekly café for staff.
 Current trends in cooking, plating and presentation techniques are explored along with an understanding of how to cater for special dietary requirements.
 You will also have opportunities to participate in front of house roles during several catering functions throughout the semester.

-Safety in the commercial kitchen Types of menus Food safety and hygiene Front and back of house roles Knife skills and precision cuts Running a cafe Coffee making Catering skills
+Safety in the commercial kitchenFood safety and hygiene Types of menusFront and back of house roles Knife skills and precision cuts Coffee making Running a cafeCatering skills

 Make espresso coffee and a range of foods typically served in cafés.
 You will also prepare foods for functions and run a café to sell staff lunches, afternoon tea or take-home dinners.
+Learning tasks may include: